nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Changing the cost : `changecost`

-Changes the parameters for cost calculation for each dog Cost is incremented in 10 seconds intervals and is calculated based on `FLAT_RATE + (TIMESTAMP * RATE)`.
+Changes the parameters for cost calculation for each dog Cost is incremented in real time and is calculated based on `FLAT_RATE + (TIMESTAMP - CURR_TIME * RATE)`.
+:bulb: **Note:**
-Note that the cost will only update in your PetPal list when you click on the PetPal entry or execute a command
+The cost will only update in your PetPal list when you click on the PetPal entry.

 Format: `changecost INDEX RATE FLAT_RATE`